Maarondesigns/realworldrisk/README.md

 Better AI:

+- Move troops from one continent to another for reinforcement
 - Continue with multiple strategies if they are in a good position.
 Large troop counts can get stuck in countries they aren't considering.
 - Don't spread out reinforcements to attack or reinforce, instead make some kind of strategy
 - Attack players adjacent continents or sabotage player doing too well if it's not too risky